 Supervised Machine Learning Algorithms

-Here are the list of supervised machine learning algorithms which are explained below:
+Below is the list of supervised machine learning algorithms that are explained below:

 1. Linear Regression